Naked Gun 33⅓: The Final Insult

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False victory: Frank gains Rocco's trust and they break out of prison together.
 Frank is now inside the terrorist operation.
 Stakes raise as he's deeper in the mission but also deeper in deception toward Jane., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 60 minutes (72% through) represents the emotional nadir.
 Here, Jane leaves Frank, telling him their marriage is over because he chose police work over their relationship.
 Frank loses what matters most.
-His identity crisis reaches its lowest point - he's a cop who's lost his wife, the "whiff of death" for his marriage., illustrates the protagonist at their lowest point.
+His identity crisis reaches its lowest point - he's a cop who's lost his wife, the "whiff of death" for his marriage., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 78% of the runtime.
 Frank realizes he must stop the bombing not just as a cop, but to protect Jane and prove his love is genuine.
 He synthesizes his cop skills with his commitment to his marriage, understanding he can be both protector and husband., demonstrating the transformation achieved throughout the journey.